saramin-bit/Python-Scripts/README.md

 - Star this repository
 - Wait for Pull Request to merge
 - Add your name to the contributors list
+- Add your project to the current projects
 - Celebrate, you've done!

 ### Current Projects [A-Z order]